 New Amsterdam Theatre

-This Broadway theatre has long been renowned for paranormal activity and is home to one of the theatre world’s most active spirits.
+This Broadway theatre, the oldest still operating on Broadway, has long been renowned for paranormal activity and is home to one of the theatre world’s most active spirits.

 The theatre was built by producers A. L. Erlanger and Marcus Claw in 1903 and was designed by architects Herts and Tallent.